 Applications for a mobility allowance should be filed at your unemployment fund or at Kela.
 Depending on the duration of employment, the allowance is payable for between 30 and 60 days when a job lasts for at least two months.
 It corresponds to the basic daily allowance and labour market support.

 No. As of 1 January, 2021 a jobseeker is no longer entitled to suspend the employment promotion service without losing unemployment benefit for a cause arising from the coronavirus epidemic.

 Automated monitoring of employment plan implementation by the online service has also been re-introduced as of 1 Febryary, 2021, meaning that a jobseeker may lose entitlement to unemployment benefits due to failure to implement the employment plan.

-A new law on the right of the self-employed to unemployment benefit took effect on 8 April, 2020, giving self-employed and freelance workers enhanced access to unemployment benefit until 30 June, 2021.
+A new law on the right of the self-employed to unemployment benefit took effect on 8 April, 2020, giving self-employed and freelancers working as entrepreneurs enhanced access to unemployment benefit until 30 September, 2021.
 These workers may seek labour market support from Kela without having to stop trading if they are unable to work full-time, or if their livelihood is reduced due to the coronavirus epidemic.

 A self-employed worker who registered as a jobseeker by no later than 15 April, 2020 is eligible for labour market support as of 16 March, 2020, despite failing to register at this earlier date.
 Benefits will nevertheless be payable only as of the time when the other eligibility conditions have been satisfied.